-EGS30228 GEOGRAPHIC THOUGHT
+EGS3022S GEOGRAPHIC THOUGHT

-Convener: Professor S Parnell Course entry requirements: EGS2014S
+36 NQF credits at HEQSF level 7 Convener: Professor S Parnell

+Course entry requirements: EGS2014S

 The course focuses on international debates in classical and contemporary human geography.
 It considers important thematic areas in the geographical literature, such as development; spatiality; urban, political and feminist geographies.
 Each thematic area explores specific debates and key author's work in the field, providing students with an introduction to literature, a content overview, and skills to deconstruct and build conceptual and analytical arguments related to evidence drawn from geographical research from around the world, other than South Africa.
 The course also emphasises academic reading and writing skills taught in the practical sessions.